WiRE Hubs Autumn Program

 Following the success of the first three Hub Programs, the WiRE Program is inviting Rural,Regional and Remote women to apply to join the WiRE Hubs Autumn Program 2019.

-Participation in a WiRE Hub is what YOU need to accomplish your #1 entrepreneurial goal in 12 weeks!
+Participation in a WiRE Hub is what YOU need to accomplish your #1 entrepreneurial aim at the moment across a 12 weeks period.

-With a clear goal, regular accountability, access to experts and advisers and the support of like-minded peers, previous WiRE Hub participants found they accomplished significant results in 12 weeks of the Program.
+With regular accountability, access to experts and advisers and the support of like-minded peers, previous WiRE Hub participants found they accomplished significant results in 12 weeks of the Program.

 What is a WiRE Hub?